Kintyre/ksconf/docs/source/git.rst

 If you're running both ``ksconf`` locally as well as the ksconf pre-commit plugin, then technically you have ksconf installed twice.
 That may sound less than ideal, but practically, this isn't a problem.
-As long as the version of the ksconf CLI tool is *close* to the ``sha`` listed in :file:`.pre-commit-config.yaml`, then everything should work fine.
+As long as the version of the ksconf CLI tool is *close* to the ``rev`` listed in :file:`.pre-commit-config.yaml`, then everything should work fine.

 Our suggestion: